bitnami/containers/containers/pgpool/README.md

 - `PGPOOL_HEALTH_CHECK_TIMEOUT`: Specifies the timeout in seconds to give up connecting to the backend PostgreSQL if the TCP connect does not succeed within this time.
 Defaults to `10`.
 - `PGPOOL_HEALTH_CHECK_MAX_RETRIES`: Specifies the maximum number of retries to do before giving up and initiating failover when health check fails.
 Defaults to `5`.
 - `PGPOOL_HEALTH_CHECK_RETRY_DELAY`: Specifies the amount of time in seconds to sleep between failed health check retries.
 Defaults to `5`.
 - `PGPOOL_USER_CONF_FILE`: Configuration file to be added to the generated config file.
+This allow to override configuration set by the initialization process.
+No defaults.
-This allow to override configuration set by the initializacion process.
+- `PGPOOL_USER_HBA_FILE`: Configuration file to be added to the generated hba file.
+This allow to override configuration set by the initialization process.
 No defaults.
 - `PGPOOL_POSTGRES_CUSTOM_USERS`: List of comma or semicolon separeted list of postgres usernames.
 This will create entries in `pgpool_passwd`.
 No defaults.
 - `PGPOOL_POSTGRES_CUSTOM_PASSWORDS`: List of comma or semicolon separated list for postgresql user passwords.
 These are the corresponding passwords for the users in `PGPOOL_POSTGRES_CUSTOM_USERS`.
 No defaults.
 - `PGPOOL_AUTO_FAILBACK`: Enables pgpool `[auto_failback](https://www.pgpool.net/docs/latest/en/html/runtime-config-failover.html)`.
 Default to `no`.